git-truck/git-truck/README.md

 ### Very large repositories

+> [!TIP]
-If the repository you intend to analyze is very large (300k+ commits), we recommend to increase the memory available to nodejs by setting the environment variable `NODE_OPTIONS` to `--max-old-space-size=4096` before starting Git Truck, otherwise analyzation might crash.
+> If the repository you intend to analyze is very large (300k+ commits), we recommend to increase the memory available to nodejs by setting the environment variable `NODE_OPTIONS` to `--max-old-space-size=4096` before starting Git Truck, otherwise analyzation might crash.

-If your repository has more than 1 million commits, it is unlikely that Git Truck can successfully analyze it, even with higher memory limit.
+> If your repository has more than 1 million commits, it is unlikely that Git Truck can successfully analyze it, even with higher memory limit.

 ## Star History